 For example, if I know I need to learn more about growing my traffic, and I realize there is A LOT to learn in that area, then I set that goal as the primary goal for the month that’s about to start.

 It’s easy and refreshing (and necessary).

-Just schedule 2-3 hours of your time during the last weekend of the month to really reflect and plan your next steps.
+Just schedule 2-3 hours of your time during the last weekend of the month to plan your next steps.